 If you want to increase your understanding of Malay odds, you’re in the right place.
-Our expert guide will show you how to use Malaysia odds, convert between different odds types, calculate your potential profit and lots more.
+Whilst Malay odds are fairly easy to understand, we’re here to help you out.
+Our expert guide will show you how to use Malaysia odds, how to convert Malay odds into other odds types, how to calculate your potential profit and lots more.

 If you want to know how to use Malay odds, we have good news – they’re really easy to understand.
 If you can use Indonesian odds or American odds, you won’t struggle at all.

 Malay odds use 0 as the base, representing even odds.
 Any positive numbers are favourites, and negative numbers are underdogs.
 Our experts think this is a simple, slick system which is easy to pick up.